 - Sugar: Superfine or caster sugar thanks to it's fine texture dissolves best and adds sweetness without additional flavors.
 You could replace with raw or light brown sugar for the syrup.

-- Sunflower oil: The oil helps bind the liquid custard to the phyllo, as well as giving fat content to the cake, resulting in a tender texture with the flour in the pastry.
+- Sunflower oil: The oil helps bind the liquid custard to the phyllo, as well as giving fat content to the cake, resulting in a tender texture in the pastry.
+You could replace with vegetable oil or Olive oil for a slightly different, but equally delicious flavor.

 - Vanilla extract: Vanilla extract acts as a flavor enhancer and create depth of flavor.